browserup/browserup-proxy/README.md

 command line as a standalone proxy, start with [Standalone](#getting-started-standalone).

 ### Getting started: Embedded Mode
-To use BrowserUp Proxy in your tests or application, add the `BrowserUp-core` dependency to your pom:
+To use BrowserUp Proxy in your tests or application, add the `browserup-proxy-core` dependency to your pom:
 ```xml
     <dependency>
         <groupId>com.browserup.bup</groupId>